Monitor Azure Kubernetes Service

 When the Network Observability add-on is enabled, it collects and converts useful metrics into Prometheus format, which can be visualized in Grafana.
 When enabled, the collected metrics are automatically ingested into Azure Monitor managed service for Prometheus.
 A Grafana dashboard is available in the Grafana public dashboard repo to visualize the network observability metrics collected by Prometheus.
 For more information, see Network Observability setup for detailed instructions.

-- See Monitoring AKS data reference for a reference of the metrics, logs, and other important values created by AKS.
+- See Azure Kubernetes Service monitoring data reference for a reference of the metrics, logs, and other important values created for AKS.